thesnmc/SnapBack/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to check the issues page if you want to contribute to expanding the multi-modal sensors (e.g., OpenCV eye-tracking integration) or optimizing the DSP matrix.

 ## 📄 License
-This project is mathematically and physiologically bound under the GNU AGPLv3 License - see the LICENSE file for details.
-Any network deployment of this system mandates full source-code transparency to prevent closed-source corporate hijacking.
+Tsee the LICENSE file for details.
 Built by an independent developer in Chennai, India.